Want to know why there is so much confusion surrounding thyroid medication and treatment?

 To me, this seems like a reasonable place to start with thyroid replacement for MOST people.

 It won’t work for everyone, but it seems more logical to start here compared to starting at 100% T4 which is what most doctors do.

 If you aren’t sure what combination therapy is, allow me to explain:

-Combination therapy is meant to describe people who are taking thyroid medication which contains both T4 and T3.
+Combination therapy is meant to describe people who are taking thyroid medication that contains both T4 and T3.

 It isn’t clear which type of combination therapy is being referenced by this statement but it could be read as either.

 One thing to be careful of, however, is absolute statements when it comes to thyroid hormone replacement.